 |19980409||6 hr||17N-30N||83W-95W||2923||Test flight southeast from Houston - cold soak|

 |19980411||6 hr||30N-46N||95W-109W||5316||Science flight northwest from Houston - two dips|

 Atmospheric Chemistry of Combustion Emissions Near the Tropopause (ACCENT)

 The ACCENT mission took place in the Spring and Fall of 1999, though the PALMS instrument participated in the Fall portion only.
-Most flights originated in Houston Texas.
-Also, there was a flight south to Costa Rica, with the return flight to Houston occuring the following day.
+Most flights originated from Ellington Field, Houston, Texas.
+There was a flight south to Costa Rica, with the return flight to Houston occuring the following day.
 Another flight went west to California to do a "rocket intercept", flying through the exhaust plume of a rocket launch at Vandenburg Air Force Base.
 The return flight to Houston was about a week later.
 The main mission objectives were to characterize exhaust emisions from different types of rocket motors, and measure the distribution and characteristics of aerosols in and out of major commercial aviation flight corridors as well as over the Pacific Ocean.
-NASA ACCENT has a full description of the mission.

 |ACCENT - select a flight to begin viewing spectra|